Is Self-Love A Pre- Requisite Too Soulmate Love?

-And please, never forget that just because you have a thought does not make it true!
+(And please, never forget that just because you have a thought does not make it true!)

 Now, as for soulmate love, one of the greatest, most awesome things about living your life with your soulmate is that you begin to heal each other in unimaginable ways.

-Now, while learning to love yourself a little bit, more and more, it’s also important to know that once you do manifest the love of your life, you teach them how to treat you by the way they witness how you treat yourself.
+Now, while learning to love yourself a little bit more and more, it’s also important to know that once you manifest the love of your life, you teach them how to treat you by the way they witness how you treat yourself.

 I learned this from my husband Brian.
 Once we got married and began living together, I noticed how he always prioritized his health and wellbeing.
-At first, I made up stories about how selfish he was because he wasn’t always flexible about the time he took to mediate and exercise.
+At first, I made up stories about how selfish he was because he wasn’t always flexible about the time he took to meditate and exercise.
 When I finally asked him about it his response floored me.
 He explained that by sticking to his personal care schedule, he was able to fill himself up so that the rest of the day he had more love and more energy to give to me, and the rest of the world.

 Wow.
 What an insight that was for me.
 I soon began to follow in his footsteps.

-Self-love is important and please know that if your soul is calling for a soulmate, the voice in your head shouldn’t be a barrier to love.
+If your soul is calling for a soulmate, the voice in your head shouldn’t be a barrier to love.

-Wishing you love, laughter and magical kisses,
+Wishing you love, laughter, and magical kisses,

 P.S.
 If your heart’s desire is sending you signals you are ready for Big Love, get yourself an early Christmas present.
 Check out my 12 week online course, The Love Codes.